Abstract

 Introduction

 Livestock production is a cornerstone of rural livelihoods across sub-Saharan Africa, contributing to economic stability, socio-cultural cohesion, and food security (Herrero et al., 2013).
 However, the sector is increasingly threatened by infectious diseases and climate change impacts – ranging from conditions intensifying vector proliferation to those exacerbating water and pasture scarcity (Stanimirova et al., 2019; Thornton et al., 2009).
 In this context, transhumant and nomadic practices across diverse settings serve as critical resilience strategies (Aryal et al., 2018; Motta et al., 2018), allowing pastoral communities to respond to seasonal resource challenges.
 In the West African Sahel, these transhumant movements typically lead to resource-rich regions along major rivers where abundance of water and high-quality pasture support large populations of livestock (Bassett & Turner, 2007; Freudenberger & Freudenberger, 1993).
 Despite their importance, these movements are poorly understood due to their largely unregulated nature and limited documentation (Belkhiria et al., 2019; Erdaw, 2023).
 The association between livestock movements and the spread of infectious diseases has long been recognised (Fevre et al., 2006; Kim et al., 2021; Prentice et al., 2017), allowing introduction of pathogens to local susceptible populations.
-The spread of infectious diseases is further exacerbated by the very limited veterinary surveillance and disease prevention services available to nomadic and transhumant pastoralists (Belkhiria et al., 2019; Schelling et al., 2008), who often inhabit remote and inaccessible regions.
+The spread of infectious diseases is further exacerbated by the very limited veterinary surveillance and disease prevention services available to nomadic and transhumant pastoralists (Belkhiria et al., 2019; Schelling et al., 2008), who often inhabit remote and hard-to-reach regions.

 In The Gambia, situated in the Sahelian zone of West Africa, the livestock sector contributes approximately 30% of the agricultural GDP and 10% of the national GDP (Rich et al., 2020).
 The majority of livestock management practices are traditional, with 98% of livestock-owning households engaged in either pastoral (entirely dependent on livestock production) or semi-pastoral systems (integrating crop husbandry and livestock rearing) (Department of Livestock Services, 2016, pers. comms.).
 The floodplains of the Gambia river serve as a perennial resource hub, providing water and pasture that attract transhumant herds migrating from the Sudano-Sahelian zone during the prolonged harsh dry season (November – June).
-Additionally, riverine ecosystems offers ideal breeding sites for RVFV-competent mosquito species in the Culex and Mansonia genera (Diallo et al., 2000; Saluzzo et al., 1984; Snow, 1983), supporting year-round mosquito proliferation.
+Additionally, riverine ecosystems offer ideal breeding sites for RVFV-competent mosquito species in the Culex and Mansonia genera (Diallo et al., 2000; Saluzzo et al., 1984; Snow, 1983), supporting year-round mosquito proliferation.
 The Gambia river floodplains thus present an environment conducive to the spread of both vector-borne and non-vector-borne livestock diseases.
 RVF cases affecting both humans and livestock were first reported in The Gambia in 2002 (FAO, 2003), however, surveillance remains limited, leaving critical gaps in understanding of its epidemiology.
-Our recent serological investigation revealed ongoing RVFV transmission within ruminant livestock, and highlighted the importance of transhumant movements to the Gambia river as risk factors for livestock seropositivity (Jarra et al., 2025).
+Our recent serological investigation in The Gambia revealed ongoing RVFV transmission within ruminant livestock, and highlighted the importance of transhumant movements to the Gambia river as risk factors for livestock seropositivity (Jarra et al., 2025).
 These findings underscore the need to explore how livestock movement and ecological variability interact to shape RVF dynamics in The Gambia.

 In a disease system where transmission is influenced by the movement of hosts, the incorporation of movement processes between habitats is essential for accurately modelling its dynamics (Merkle et al., 2017).
 Recent studies have integrated livestock movement patterns into the classical compartmental model framework to enhance our understanding of RVF dynamics.
 For instance, simulations have explored how nomadic ruminants, which occasionally or seasonally migrate from pond to pond according to the availability of water, sustain endemic RVFV circulation in the Ferlo region of Senegal (Durand et al., 2020).
 Similarly, Tennant et al. (2021) demonstrated that localised environmental conditions and inter-island livestock movements could sustain RVFV circulation in the Comoros Archipelago, without reintroduction from mainland Africa.
 Notably, this study used vegetation index as a proxy parameter for mosquito-borne transmission in a data-constraint context and achieved predictions consistent with empirical observations (Tennant et al., 2021).
 While these studies provide valuable insights, their focus on specific ecological and epidemiological contexts limits their applicability to The Gambia, which presents distinct ecological and livestock movement characteristics.